Ifoegbu1/flutter-fastlane-action/README.md

 ### Android Build with Custom Flavors

-If you're using flavors or custom build configurations, you can specify a custom output path:
+If you're using flavors or custom build configurations, you need to specify custom paths for the output files.
+The paths change based on the flavor name:

 ```yaml
 - name: Build and deploy Android app with flavor